 - Directs the work of professional staff that assist with EEO investigations as a result of discrimination and harassment complaints filed by students, faculty, staff and administrators.
 Evaluates documentation provided and advises individuals and departments on appropriate action(s) to be taken.
 Provides mediation, as needed.
 Ensures written report of investigatory findings and disposition are prepared and maintain in a confidential file.

-- Promotes College commitment to diversity through interaction with individuals and agencies inside and outside the college district including the Board of Directors, Executive Staff, supervisory staff, employees, students, public, community leaders from all ethno-cultural groups, civic and grass-root organizations, attorneys, political figures , and Federal, State and local government enforcing authorities.
-The Director represents the college in regional and local associations, civic clubs, minority and non-profit organizations' Boards.
+- Promotes College commitment to a climate of equity and inclusion through interaction with individuals and agencies inside and outside the college district including the Board of Directors, Executive Staff, supervisory staff, employees, students, public, community leaders from all ethno-cultural groups, civic and grass-root organizations, attorneys, political figures , and Federal, State and local government enforcing authorities.
+The Director represents the college in regional and local associations, civic clubs, ethnic and non-profit organizations' Boards.

 - Gathers, researches and analyzes data for use in statistical calculations and reporting in order to meet federal and state requirements, including creating workforce analysis reports.

-- Communicates and articulates Equal Employment Opportunity and Affirmative Action policy for the general public, governmental enforcing agencies, political and minority-group leaders and grass-root organizations.
+- Communicates and articulates Equal Employment Opportunity and Affirmative Action policy for the general public, governmental enforcing agencies, political and community group leaders and grass-root organizations.

-- Participates in and advises the College's recruitment of minority and women staff.
+- Participates in and advises the College's recruitment and retention of underrepresented groups.
 Monitors, evaluates, and assesses adequacy of diversity of candidates in the hiring and screening process.
-Works with Human Resources to develop recruitment strategies that attract female and minority candidates.
+Works with Human Resources to develop recruitment strategies that attract underrepresented candidates.